Can the Ottawa Treaty banning landmines survive?

 At the treaty’s 25th anniversary celebrations held in Ottawa back in 2022, Ukraine’s Ambassador joined Lloyd Axworthy, Canada’s former Minister of Foreign Affairs and then Minister Mélanie Joly to mark what some have called the most successful disarmament treaty of all time.

-But less that three years later, Ukrainian President Volodymyr Zelensky signed a decree initiating his country’s withdrawal from the international treaty banning anti-personnel landmines, bring the number of countries exiting the treaty to six.
+But less that three years later, Ukrainian President Volodymyr Zelensky signed a decree initiating his country’s withdrawal from the international treaty banning anti-personnel landmines.

 In all six cases, the Russian invasion of Ukraine and the perceived threat that other countries along Russia’s Western border could face a similar fate was used to justify the return to using landmines.